open-wc/custom-elements-manifest/packages/to-markdown/README.md

 The `omitSections` option is a `string[]` that controls which sections of a declaration's full entry in the manifest.json should be rendered in the final markdown output.
 The section names are:

-- mainHeading
+- main-heading
-- superClass
+- super-class
 - fields
 - methods
-- staticFields
+- static-fields
-- staticMethods
+- static-methods
 - slots
 - events
 - attributes
-- cssProperties
+- css-properties
-- cssParts
+- css-parts
 - mixins

 The following is an example config showing how to filter out a few sections: